RITUAL ACTIVISM +

 -

-Guided writing-as-ceremony (creative nonfiction, reflective inquiry, ethical vow-making, accountable language)
+Guided writing-as-ceremony (creative engagement, reflective inquiry, ethical vow-making, diverse artistic forms, accountable language)

 -